-Drinking a lot of water
+Drinking lots of water

-Drinking ‘light’ beer
+Drinking ‘light’ beer or hard seltzer

 Fast food binging